KGRE (AM)

 KGRE (1450 kHz) is an AM radio station broadcasting a Regional Mexican format.
 Licensed to Greeley, Colorado, United States, it serves the Ft.
 Collins-Greeley area.
 The station is currently owned by Greeley Broadcasting Corporation.

 History

 KYOU

-1450 went on the air as KYOU on August 24, 1948.
+The station went on the air as KYOU on August 24, 1948.
 Owned for 30 years by the Meroco Broadcasting Company, the station broadcast with 250 watts of power from a transmitter at 2424 6th Avenue.
 In 1961, KYOU relocated its transmitter outside of town and boosted its daytime power to 1,000 watts.
 KYOU was primarily a full-service station with ABC and Intermountain Network news, while its sister station KGRE (92.3, later 92.5 FM), established in 1967, aired middle-of-the-road music.
 KYOU-KGRE was acquired by O'Kieffe Broadcasting, owned by Donald O'Malley and George Keiffer, in 1978 for $770,000.